NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/compatibility/cookie-sharing.md

 Tip: You can tell if your existing application uses Katana cookie authentication middleware by the existence of a call to UseCookieAuthentication in your project's Startup.Auth.cs.
 ASP.NET 4.x web application projects created with Visual Studio 2013 and later use the Katana cookie authentication middleware by default.

+> [!NOTE]
-Note: Your ASP.NET 4.x application must target .NET Framework 4.5.1 or higher, otherwise the necessary NuGet packages will fail to install.
+> Your ASP.NET 4.x application must target .NET Framework 4.5.1 or higher, otherwise the necessary NuGet packages will fail to install.

 To share authentication cookies between your ASP.NET 4.x applications and your ASP.NET Core applications, configure the ASP.NET Core application as stated above, then configure your ASP.NET 4.x applications by following the steps below.